jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.11 LaplacianFilter
+#### 7.9.13 LaplacianFilter

-Performs a Laplacian filter on an image.
+Performs a Laplacian filter on an image..

 *Parameters*: